System load is reduced

 We help build an IT architecture through ESB and Data Lake: reduce system coupling, speed up change, and keep integrations manageable.

-In our experience, in 90% of cases businesses build IT architectures with critical mistakes, which in turn leads to a number of complications We build IT infrastructure with ESB and a data lake through loose coupling of IT systems, which solves all of the above problems!
-Discuss the issue Comparison of integration types Download the material Completion time - 10 minutes
+In our experience, in 90% of cases businesses build IT architectures with critical mistakes, which then leads to a range of complications We build IT infrastructure using ESB and a data lake through loose coupling of IT systems, which solves all the problems described above!
+Discuss the issue Integration type comparison Download the material Completion time - 10 minutes

 Profitability

-2. The solution is to build a service-oriented IT architecture based on an enterprise service bus (ESB) and a data lake through a loosely coupled approach to IT system modules
+Outcome: build a service-oriented IT architecture based on an enterprise service bus (ESB) and a data lake through loose coupling of IT system modules

-3. It is like a translator who always hears, understands, and explains clearly.
-And can talk to a whole group of tourists from different countries - without any delay and with each one at the same time!
+It is like a translator who always hears, understands, and explains clearly And can communicate with a whole group of tourists from different countries without any delays and with each one at the same time!

 1. ESB independently monitors system and network availability, and itself retrieves and delivers messages